Smattr/passwand/README.md

 security properties on data both at-rest and in-memory.

 Note that you can use this tool to store data that are not passwords, but password storage is the most common use case.
-While this code may run on platforms other than Linux, I would recommend using [1Password](https://agilebits.com/onepassword) instead where possible for the reasons discussed below.
+This code was originally developed for Linux.
+While it will run on platforms other than Linux, I would recommend using [1Password](https://agilebits.com/onepassword) instead where possible for the reasons discussed below.

 ## Disclaimer